Measuring Pharma’s Adoption of Industry 4.0

 REA | 0.13 | 0.48 | 0.72 | 0.04 | 0.18 |

 Finally, drugs have been designed to provide positive outcomes for patients and to improve the welfare of the population, even though there is an undeniable risk of unfortunate episodes (where people died or the treatment did not provide the expected outcome).
-Although some recent opinions regarding a relaxing attitude in regulatory agencies could be misunderstood,
+Although some recent opinions regarding a relaxing attitude in regulatory agencies could be misunderstood,65 the reality is pointing a different direction.
+Health authorities are providing tools to enable more flexible drug manufacturing operations, but a demonstrated indepth knowledge of robust process and product development is required before adopting the measures introduced by regulators.
+The implementation of these opening rules is only accepted because they provide safer manufacturing for the benefit of the end patient.

 From a patient-centric perspective, the slower innovative attitude in drug manufacturing in comparison to other industries (see Figure 3) is justified by the required control of the fabrication process to preserve the safety of patients.
 As regulatory agencies have repeatedly shown, they act quickly in front of critical episodes such as the coronavirus pandemic.
 The innovation delay cannot be explained by regulatory obstructions.